Easily analyze point-of-sale and travel behavior data through interactive graphs and mapping as well as export options for reporting.

-Query data in endless ways to get the specific answers you need and reveal new consumer insights into marketing carrier, purchaser location and more.
+Query data in endless ways to get the specific answers you need and reveal new consumer insights into marketing airline, purchaser location and more.

-Analyze passenger trends, down to the zip code level, by carrier—compare results against competing airport locations.
+Analyze passenger trends, down to the zip code level, by airline—compare results against competing airport locations.

 Determine the best place to focus development efforts by identifying the actual location of air travelers in the United States, down to the zip code level.
 See where the highest volume of passengers are originating from—not just the point-of-sale location—to identify opportunities for growth.